byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 ### Shared Variables

 Global variables, instance variables of shared objects, and elements within shared data structures (lists, dictionaries, etc.) are all examples of shared mutable state.
-If multiple threads can read from and write to these variables, it can lead to unpredictable behavior unless properly synchronized.
+If multiple threads can read and  Non-Atomic Operations

-### Non-Atomic Operations

 Even seemingly simple operations like incrementing a variable (counter += 1) are often not atomic at the bytecode level.
-They involve multiple steps (read, modify, write), creating opportunities for race conditions if accessed by multiple threads simultaneously without proper synchronization.

-### Shared Resources (Files, Databases, etc.)
+They involve multiple steps (read, modify, write), creating opportunities for Shared Resources (Files, Databases, etc.)

 Accessing external resources like files or databases from multiple threads requires careful coordination.
 Multiple threads writing to the same file simultaneously without proper locking can lead to data corruption or loss.
 Database connections often need to be managed carefully to avoid conflicts and ensure data consistency.